• Skip to primary navigation

 Provide preventive care

-Chihuahua parents need to provide regular vet care, including standard vaccines for adenovirus, Parvo, rabies, distemper, and more.
+Chihuahua parents must provide regular vet care, including standard vaccines for adenovirus, Parvo, rabies, distemper, and more.

 You’ll also need to consult with your vet about any vaccines specific to your area.